Slarmond/Whale-of-A-Portfolio/README.md

 ```

-You're starting work on a shared project.
+You're starting work for the day on a shared project and you aren't sure if others have checked in recently.
 You should

 ```
 git pull